 Installing new shingles on top of the old ones can be as long-lasting as a complete re-roof.
 It also looks as flawless as re-roofing if it's done under the right conditions, the right way.

 - The manufacturer's warranty is the same

 As long as a qualified installer installs the house roof, the manufacturer will guarantee it for the same period of time as a re-roof.

-- Can provide additional storm protection
+- Re-roofing can provide additional storm protection

 If your original roof is in good shape, the extra layer can provide further protection in the event that a top shingle is blown off during a storm.